QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 ========================

-One of the most important tasks in computing is stepping through a sequence of data and performing a given action
+One of the most important tasks in computing is stepping through a sequence of data and performing a given action.

-Julia provides neat and flexible tools for iteration as we now discuss
+Julia provides neat and flexible tools for iteration as we now discuss.

 Iterables
 ----------------

-An iterable is something you can put on the right hand side of ``for`` and loop over
+An iterable is something you can put on the right hand side of ``for`` and loop over.

-These include sequence data types like arrays
+These include sequence data types like arrays.

 .. code-block:: julia